Fibro-adipose vascular anomaly

 Fibro-adipose vascular anomaly, also known as FAVA, is a type of vascular anomaly that is both rare and painful.
 FAVA is characterized by tough fibrofatty tissue taking over portions of muscle, most often contained within a single limb.
 FAVA also causes venous and/or lymphatic abnormalities.

-Though FAVA has only been recognized as a distinct vascular anomaly, separate from common venous malformations, within the past ten years, FAVA a distinct congenital disorder.
+Though FAVA has only been recognized as a distinct vascular anomaly, separate from common venous malformations, within the past ten years, FAVA has come to be considered a distinct congenital disorder.
+In 2025, the International Society for the Study of Vascular Anomalies (ISSVA) formally classified FAVA as an isolated, venous, slow-flow vascular malformation.

 Signs and symptoms

 Common symptoms of FAVA include severe pain and difficulty moving the affected limb, mild enlargement of the affected limb with visible veins, and contracture.

-In the cohort described by Alomari, et al. from the Vascular Anomalies Center at Boston Children’s Hospital, FAVA was located, in descending order, in the calf, forearm/wrist and thigh.
+In the cohort described by Alomari et al. from the Vascular Anomalies Center at Boston Children's Hospital, FAVA was located, in descending order, in the calf, forearm/wrist and thigh.
 The most common presentation is severe pain.
 Calf lesions, particularly those located in the posterior compartment, are commonly associated with restricted ankle dorsiflexion (equinus contracture).

 Genetics

-No one knows what causes FAVA, though recent research revealed mutations in a gene called PIK3CA in some — but not all — cases.
+No one knows what causes FAVA, though recent research revealed mutations in a gene called PIK3CA in some—but not all—cases.
 PIK3CA is a gene in the receptor tyrosine kinase phosphatidylinositol 3-kinase (PI3)-AKT growth-signaling pathway.
 The PIK3CA gene is located on the long (q) arm of chromosome 3.

 There has been no evidence to suggest that FAVA is inherited or passed along in families.